parkinsons-toolkit/app-content/pages-content/managing-symptoms/anxiety.md

 </iframe>
 </div>

+---

 ## What can I try for myself?
 There are many things you can try to help manage and reduce anxiety.
 These include:

 ### Activity
 Being more active can help to combat stress and reduce anxiety.
 You may choose to do this by going to the gym or going to classes e.g. dance, yoga, or tai chi.
 But achieving a more active lifestyle can be as simple as making small changes to your everyday routines.
 For example:
-• Tidy up a bit faster when doing the housework
+- Tidy up a bit faster when doing the housework
-• Extending walks to the shops/other errands a bit further, or going more often
+- Extending walks to the shops/other errands a bit further, or going more often
-• Use the stairs instead of the lift or escalator
+- Use the stairs instead of the lift or escalator
-• Leave the car at home for short journeys
+- Leave the car at home for short journeys
-• Get off the bus a stop earlier and walking the rest of the journey
+- Get off the bus a stop earlier and walking the rest of the journey

-See Keeping Active pages for more guidance.
+See <a href="/learn/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> pages for more guidance.

 If you have any concerns about safe and suitable exercise routines, discuss with your GP or a physiotherapist who will be able to recommend exercise that is right for you.

 ### Diet
 Maintaining a healthy, balanced diet is important for everyone.
 The food we eat can affect the way we feel, both physically and mentally, and how we feel can affect the food we eat.
 Anxiety can make you feel nauseous, or reduce your appetite, and it is important to still eat healthily if it is affecting you in this way.
 Some people ‘comfort eat’ when they feel anxious, for example extra sugary foods, which might lead to feeling guilty and increasing anxiety further.

 It can help to cut down on the amount of caffeine (found in tea, coffee, and some fizzy drinks) and alcohol you drink.
 This is because these can make some symptoms of anxiety (e.g. heart racing) worse.

 Healthy eating habits can play an important role in improving our mood and general sense of well-being.
-See Eating Well for more guidance.
+See <a href="/learn/living-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> for more guidance.

 ### Keep socially active
 Sharing any worries or fears you may have with a friend or family member may help to reduce anxiety levels.
 Talking to others with Parkinson’s can also help by sharing your experiences and learning about different coping mechanisms or solutions to similar problems.

 You can look out for new opportunities from activities offered through local colleges, churches, leisure facilities, charities, and societies.
-You can search for activities and groups in your area on the government website gov.uk.
+You can search for activities and groups in your area on the government website <a href="https://www.gov.uk/" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK</a>.
 Your local library can also be a good source of information about what is available in your area.
-If you need support with travelling to events, see our Travel page for advice.
+If you need support with travelling to events, see our <a href="/learn/living-with-parkinsons/practical-advice/travel" class="internal-link">_Travel_</a> page for advice.

-Visit our Social & Spiritual Life & Spiritual page for more information on how you can keep socially active.
+Visit our <a href="/learn/living-with-parkinsons/optimising-wellbeing/social-and-spiritual-life" class="internal-link">_Social & Spiritual Life_</a> page for more information on how you can keep socially active.

 ### Sleep
 Many people with anxiety or worry may find it difficult getting to sleep.
-Our sleep page has some information on this and what you can try to help.
+Our <a href="/learn/managing-symptoms/sleep" class="internal-link">_Sleep_</a> page has some information on this and what you can try to help.

 ### Relaxation
 It’s important to try and make time to relax.
 Try doing things you find restful.
 This might be listening to music, reading a book, going for a walk, or getting creative by painting or colouring.

-See the Mind charity website for more tips on how to incorporate relaxation into your daily life.
+See the <a href="https://www.mind.org.uk/" class="external-link" target="_blank" rel="noopener noreferrer">Mind</a> charity website for more tips on how to incorporate relaxation into your daily life.
 They also have example relaxation exercises you can try.

 ### Breathing strategies
 Calming breathing exercises can help to reduce anxiety.
 When you feel anxious, you are more likely to take rapid, shallow breaths.
 This can cause sensations such as increased heart rate, dizziness, and muscle tension.
 In turn, this can increase feelings of anxiety.
 So, doing simple breathing exercises can help you to relax and reduce anxiety levels.
 These exercises work best when they’re practised regularly.
 You can even make them part of your daily routine (e.g. doing some deep breathing while waiting for the kettle to boil).

 Here’s an example of a simple breathing exercise you can try:
-• Get into a position that you find comfortable (this can be standing, sitting, lying, etc.).
+- Get into a position that you find comfortable (this can be standing, sitting, lying, etc.).
-• Try to keep your shoulders down and relaxed and place your hand on your stomach.
+- Try to keep your shoulders down and relaxed and place your hand on your stomach.
-• Breathe in through your nose and out through your mouth.
+- Breathe in through your nose and out through your mouth.
 Feel your stomach rise as you breathe in and fall as you breathe out.
-• You may find it helpful to count steadily as you breathe: ‘one, two, three, four, five’ as you breathe in and ‘one, two, three, four, five’ as you breathe out.
+- You may find it helpful to count steadily as you breathe: ‘one, two, three, four, five’ as you breathe in and ‘one, two, three, four, five’ as you breathe out.
 Try to work out what feels comfortable for you.
-• Repeat for 3-5 minutes.
+- Repeat for 3-5 minutes.

 ### Mindfulness
 Mindfulness encourages you to pay closer attention to the present moment, focusing on your thoughts, feelings, bodily sensations and your environment.
 By doing this regularly it can help to improve your general emotional well-being.

 Mindfulness is often included as part of psychological treatment.
 It encourages you to notice any stress or anxiety you might be feeling and can help you to deal with this better.
-Visit the NHS Mental Health & Wellbeing pages for more information on how mindfulness can help our mental well-being.
+Visit the <a href="https://www.nhs.uk/conditions/stress-anxiety-depression/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Mental Health & Wellbeing</a> pages for more information on how mindfulness can help our mental well-being.
 You can find the link in our More Information section below.
 It also gives guidance on how we can incorporate mindfulness into our day-to-day lives.

 ### Complementary therapies
 Complementary therapies include massage, acupuncture and aromatherapy.
 These therapies have not been tested in clinical trials, but some people with Parkinson’s report having positive experiences of them.
-These therapies may not directly treat the anxiety but can be helpful for relaxation and general well-being.
+These therapies may not directly treat the depression but can be helpful for relaxation and general wellbeing.

 Check with your GP, specialist, or Parkinson’s nurse if you wish to take anything by mouth or apply it to your skin as a complementary therapy.

-See our Complementary Therapy page for more information.
+See our <a href="/learn/treatments-and-therapies /complementary-therapies" class="internal-link">_Complementary Therapies_</a> page for more information.

-## Resources for wellbeing and mental health
+### Resources for wellbeing and mental health
 There are also lots of apps for your computer, smart phone or tablet which aim to help with anything from managing general wellbeing to targeting more specific health concerns.
-If you want to try one, look at the mental health apps and tools in the NHS Apps Library on the NHS website.
+Most of them have not been tested.
+If you want to try one, look at the mental health apps and tools in the <a href="https://www.nhs.uk/apps-library/category/mental-health/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Apps Library on the NHS website</a>.

-Here is a selection of self-help leaflets available online that might be helpful.
-You can find these in our More Information section.
+There is a selection of self-help leaflets available online that might be helpful, you can find links to these at the bottom of the page along with other useful resources.
 Alternatively, there are some books (e.g., ‘The worry cure’ By Robert Leahy).
-The Reading Well Books on Prescription web page has some other suggestions.
+The <a href="https://reading-well.org.uk/books/books-on-prescription" class="external-link" target="_blank" rel="noopener noreferrer">Reading Well Books on Prescription</a> website has some other suggestions.
 Many of these books will be available through your local library or available to buy from local bookstores or online.

 Some books are available in audiobook format, if preferred.

 There are also some websites that have a wide range of advice and resources groups.
 You can pay to become a member of these groups, if you wish.
-See the More Information section.
+You can find links to more information and guidance about these at the bottom of this page.

 ### Self-help Cognitive Behavioural Therapy
 Cognitive Behavioural Therapy (CBT) focuses on how your feelings, thoughts, and behaviour all influence each other.
 In turn, this can lead to or worsen feelings of anxiety (see ‘Further Treatments’ for more information).
 There are a number of self-help CBT books recommended by the NHS for people with anxiety.
 You can access many of these at your local library via the ‘Books on Prescription’ scheme.
 For more information, speak with your GP or Parkinson’s nurse.
-Or, visit the Reading Well Books on Prescription website.
+Or, visit the <a href="https://reading-well.org.uk/books/books-on-prescription" class="external-link" target="_blank" rel="noopener noreferrer">Reading Well Books on Prescription</a> website.

 ### Worry management

-There are some simple tricks that we can use to take back control of our repetitive unproductive worry.
+There are some simple tricks that we can use to take back control of our repetitive unproductive worry:

-• ‘Worry time’: worry thoughts can happen at any time.
+- **‘Worry time’:** worry thoughts can happen at any time.
 The thing we are worrying about may be important so we feel that deserves our attention.
 However, it can get in the way of other things.
 One simple trick is to plan one or two short periods of ‘worry time’ during the day.
 These are the times that you allow yourself to worry.
 Because you know that you can come back to the worry later, it is easier to switch it off at the time it pops into your head.
 Interestingly, when your scheduled worry time comes along, the worry often does not seem so worrying.

-Make a note of your worry and come back to it later: Worries often run through our minds when we have no distractions.
+- **Make a note of your worry and come back to it later:** Worries often run through our minds when we have no distractions.
 Unfortunately, this is often when we are trying to relax or sleep.
 Keep a notebook beside your bed or arm-chair and jot down a quick note about the worry.
 Then come back to it later – either during your worry time or in the morning.
 Again, the worry often seems less powerful

 A small study of self-help, using these and other simple techniques, showed that they can significantly reduce the amount of time that people spend worrying.
-The study used an short guide published on- line in Australia called ‘What?
+The study used a short guide published on- line in Australia called ‘What?
 Me Worry?’ available in our More Information section.

-## Avoid avoidance
+### Avoid avoidance
 Avoidance is a central feature of anxiety.
 It helps in the short-term but makes things worse overall.
 It can also restrict important aspects of day-to-day living.

 Avoidance tends to build up gradually and is something that we learn to do – without intending it.